BuzzReferrals/TangoCard_DotNet_SDK/TangoCard_API.md

 <a name="tango_card_api"></a>
 ## Tango Card API ##
 Tango Card's API is flexible, secure, and straightforward.
 It allows any server to purchase gift cards and is intended for users requiring high volume transactions and processes.
-While simple enough that developers can start integrating within 15 minutes, it is robust enough so developers don't have to deal with JSON or setting up secure network connections with our server.

 <a name="tango_card_sdks"></a>
 ## Tango Card SDKs ##